2010–11 Missouri Tigers men's basketball team

 The 2010–11 Missouri Tigers men's basketball team represented the University of Missouri in the 2010–11 NCAA Division I men's basketball season.
 Their head coach was Mike Anderson, who was in his 5th year at Missouri.
-The team played its home games at Mizzou Arena in Columbia, Missouri and they are members of the Big 12 Conference.
-They finished the season 23–11, 8–8 in Big 12 play and lost in the quarterfinals of the 2011 Big 12 men's basketball tournament to Texas A&M. They received an at-large bid in the 2011 NCAA Division I men's basketball tournament where they lost in the second round to Cincinnati.
+The team played its home games at Mizzou Arena in Columbia, Missouri and were members of the Big 12 Conference.
+They finished the season 23–11, 8–8 in Big 12 play and lost in the quarterfinals of the 2011 Big 12 men's basketball tournament to Texas A&M. They received an at-large bid to the 2011 NCAA Division I men's basketball tournament, where they lost in the second round to Cincinnati.

 In March, rumors began to swirl that Anderson would pursue a job after the season at the University of Arkansas, where he spent 17 years as an assistant coach to Nolan Richardson.
-Anderson quickly dismissed the talk, telling Columbia Tribune beat writer Steve Walentik he planned to coach at Missouri "for a long time, retire here."
+Anderson quickly dismissed the talk, telling Columbia Tribune beat writer Steve Walentik that he planned to coach at Missouri "for a long time, retire here."
 However, later in the month, Anderson accepted a job at Arkansas.
 Missouri subsequently hired Frank Haith, who finished 43–69 in ACC play as the head coach at Miami from 2004 to 2011.